 Typically, a migraine eye twitch can last for a few minutes to an entire day.
 It rarely needs medical intervention, too, because it goes away on its own.
 Besides a migraine episode, eye twitching can happen because of the following health problems:

-As we have mentioned, migraine eye twitching usually goes away without the need for medical intervention.
-However, if they do last for several weeks, we highly recommend talking to our primary doctor.
+As we have mentioned, eye twitching usually goes away without the need for medical intervention.
+However, if they do last for several weeks accompanied by debilitating headaches, we highly recommend talking to our primary doctor.
 This is a necessary step to rule out problems that may be life-threatening.

 You should also consider calling for medical assistance if you notice the following: